Nalurilolz/Linear-Regression/README.md

 # Linear-Regression
-Some test about linear regression with one feature, two features and hot encoding.
+Some tests about linear regression with one feature, two features and hot encoding.